questdb/questdb/CONTRIBUTING.md

 If you find any **security bug**, kindly refer to [SECURITY.md](https://github.com/questdb/questdb/blob/master/SECURITY.md) file for more info.

-We aim to respond to your issues and questions soonest.
+We aim to respond to your issues and questions as soon as possible.
 If you wish to receive a faster response, we recommend you always describe your steps and provide information about your environment in the bug reports.
 And if you're proposing a new feature, it'll help us to evaluate the priority if you explain why you need